Megapixel99/stats-tracker/README.md

   mongoUrl: 'mongodb://yourUrl',
   urls: ['ws://firstTracker', 'ws://secondTracker'],
   usageLength: 100, // determines how much CPU usage info to save in the database (for the average CPU usage to be determined), defaults to 100 and is updated every 5 seconds
-});
+  logger: console, // defaults to console if nothing is passed });
 ```